 Instant Pot (or Stovetop) Low-Carb Taco Soup (Video)

 This tasty Instant Pot Low-Carb Taco Soup can be made in the Instant Pot or another pressure cooker, or make Low-Carb Taco Soup on the stove if you prefer.
 And this delicious soup is also Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Soup Recipes to find more recipes like this one.

 Watch the video to see if you might like to make Instant Pot Low-Carb Taco Soup!